hyperledger/aries-rfcs/concepts/0430-machine-readable-trust-frameworks/README.md

 ## Summary

-Explains how trust frameworks are embodied in formal data structures, so it's possible to react to them with software as opposed to human intelligence.
+Explains how trust frameworks are embodied in formal data structures, so it's possible to react to them with software, not just with human intelligence.

 ## Motivation